Volunteer Opportunities

 Creating or Upgrading a Display

 Volunteers that successfully create and install a display will get a sign in the display acknowledging their efforts.
-Some volunteers have done displays as class projects for credit.

 Examples of displays created by volunteers are the Bush Pig, Lead Shot, Mountain Goat, and Fur Touch Table.